commstools/citools.org/content/toolkits/protein/language-terminology/index.md

 <table>
     <tr>
         <td><strong>Usage</strong></td>
         <td>Use with sufficient technical accuracy.
 Exclude colloquial usages.
 Avoid referecing material that confounds scientific and colloquial meanings of the term.
-If necessary to reference such material, add clarity where it is needed.</td>
+If necessary to reference such usages, add clarity where it is needed.</td>
     </tr>
     <tr>
         <td>